SerratedSharp/BlazorWasmGoogleApisSample/README.md

 ```

 > [!IMPORTANT]
-> **The rest of the implementation can be found in [Pages/Home.razor](https://github.com/SerratedSharp/BlazorWasmGoogleApisSample/blob/main/Pages/Home.razor)**
+> **The entirety of the code implementing the integration can be found in [Pages/Home.razor](https://github.com/SerratedSharp/BlazorWasmGoogleApisSample/blob/main/Pages/Home.razor)**

 ## Google Cloud Configuration